New DATA Act Would Make Following the Money EasierTweet

 There’s also beefed up accountability in deadlines, reporting, and other mechanisms for finding waste, fraud, and abuse.
 Treasury will create a Fraud Center, and a board will be established to help implement the DATA Act and apply some of the best practices and lessons learned from the Recovery Accountability and Transparency Board.
 This Federal Accountability Spending and Transparency Board was more independent and endowed with enforcement powers in the other versions of the bill, whereas in the new Senate bill the new board is charged only with advising and monitoring progress.
 Still this new board will help ensure that someone is minding the store.

 The Project On Government Oversight supports this new DATA Act, but we are taking a closer look at how we might recommend improvements to the bill in a way that could win the bipartisan support required for passage this year.
-Meanwhile, our friends at OMB Watch did a nice job of outlining what’s in the bill (and what’s not).
 The Sunlight Foundation did this nifty redlining of the bill for those of you who are interested in how the actual text changed.
 Finally, the Data Transparency Coalition, headed by Hudson Hollister, the former Issa staffer who worked closely with the Congressman on crafting the original DATA Act, has been instrumental in moving the reform forward.
 You can check out their take here.

 Angela Canterbury is Director of Public Policy for the Project On Government Oversight.